PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

 To complete this procedure, you need to have at your disposal a running PrestaShop (see [Preparing your environment](https://docs.cloud.prestashop.com/2-preparing-your-environment)) and a module that you can either [create yourself](https://devdocs.prestashop-project.org/8/modules/creation/) or [generate](https://validator.prestashop.com/generator).

 :::warning Warning
-The backend of a module integrated with PrestaShop Cloud Services is made of [PHP](https://www.php.net/) while the frontend is made of [Vue.js 3](https://vuejs.org/), Vanilla JavaScript, or React.
+The backend of an integrated module is made of [PHP](https://www.php.net/) while the frontend is made of [Vue.js 3](https://vuejs.org/), Vanilla JavaScript, or React.
 You need to master these languages to be able to perform the integration.
 :::

 ## Backend